oreillymedia/devise-capturable/README.md

 end
 ```

+If your app is internationalized and you want different Janrain login
+widgets per-locale (as well as per-environment), you should instead
+override `janrain_widget_url` in `config/locales/devise.*.yml` in your
+application.

 `janrain_css_url` and `janrain_mobile_css_url` can accept multiple URLs;
 just separate them by a space within the same string.
 (For example,
 `'//mydomain.com/style1.css //mydomain.com/style2.css`).
 This makes it